jjbruwer/1nebula-assessment-fe/README.md

 ## Answer 1

-1. Since non of the divs are closed, only the last div's colour would show, thus orange.
+1.1.
+Since non of the divs are closed, only the last div's colour would show, thus orange.
-2. How would you dynamically target ```firstDiv``` and make it's colour pink? (provide the code snippet)
+1.2.
 ```html
 <!-- Front-end Code Challenges -->
 <div id="firstDiv" class="red-card"></div>